nfdi4plants/Swate-templates/README.md

 * Check for correct versioning of template file name
 * Check whether all database templates are locally available or not

-Check whether the tests are running through or not and if not fix the problem!
+Check whether the tests are passing.
+If they fail, try to fix the problem or wait for a response from the curators!

 Generates new STRClient.cs when a change to api related code happened -> Can break the release